STOIE/recipes/recipes/xo/README.md

 #### Ingredients

 * 1kg chicken tenderloins cut into 5mm thick slices (or breast)
-* 1-1/2 teaspoons baking soda (bicarbonate soda) - not baking powder!
+* 1 tablespoon baking soda (bicarbonate soda) - not baking powder!

 #### Method

-1. In a bowl add the chicken and the baking soda, mix well and allow to sit for 45 minutes.
+1. In a bowl add the chicken and the baking soda, mix well and allow to sit for 60 minutes.
-1. Throughout the 45 minutes, if you remember, mix a few additional times, to ensure everything is coated well.
+1. Throughout the 60 minutes, if you remember, mix a few additional times, to ensure everything is coated well.
 1. Wash the chicken in a strainer to remove any remaining baking soda.